Author: Ron Graham

 Likewise, John was told by Jesus that the seven golden lampstands seen in another vision stood for the seven churches (Revelation 1:20).
 These were literal lampstands signifying literal congregations in literal towns and cities.

 It's obvious, isn't it, that signs do not signify themselves?
 The dragon did not signify a dragon, nor did a bowl signify a bowl, nor did a lampstand signify a lampstand.
-Those signs however were themselves literal things literally seen; and what they signjified were also quite literal things.
+Those signs however were themselves literal things literally seen; and what they signified were also quite literal things.

 A Literal Door